 The Cyber Security Law introduces the rule of data localization for operators of Critical Information Infrastructure’ (CII).
 Personal information and important data which is collected and generated by operators of CII during operating their business in China should be stored in China.
 CII means the infrastructures used for public communications, information service, energy, transport, water conservancy, finance, public services, e-government affairs and other important industries and fields and other infrastructures that, once they are destroyed or any function loss of data leakage occurs, will result in serious damage to national security, national economy and people's livelihood and public interests.
 Where there is a business necessity and the entity needs to transfer the personal information and important data to overseas, it should conduct a security assessment process.

-The Measures for the Security Assessment of Personal Information and Critical Data Cross-border Transfer and the Guidelines for the Security Assessment of Data Cross-border Transfer provides further guidance on how the security assessment might be carried out.
+In addition, the Guidelines for the Security Assessment of Data Cross-border Transfer, which is also a draft version yet, provides further guidance on how the security assessment might be carried out.

 What is the maximum fine that can be applied for breach of data protection laws?